COVID-19 pandemic in Iran: March

 Mohammad Mirmohammadi, a member of the Expediency Council which advises the Supreme Leader Ali Khamenei, was reported to have died of the disease on 2 March.
 Twenty-three members of the Iranian Parliament were reported to have been infected.
 The head of emergency medical services, Pirhossein Kolivand, was diagnosed with the disease.
 Mohammad Sadr, a member of the Expediency Council, had reportedly been infected with coronavirus.
 Esmail Najjar, the chief of Iran's Crisis Management Organization, was infected with coronavirus.
 Subsequently, all government officials were forbidden from international travel, and parliament was indefinitely suspended.

 Farhad Tazari, the former head of the Islamic Revolution Guards Corps' Political Bureau, Iran's first Vice-President Eshaq Jahangiri was infected with the virus.
 Ali Asghar Mounesan, Minister of Cultural heritage, Handicrafts and Tourism, and Reza Rahmani, Minister of Industry, Mines and Business, got sick.
 Member of Expediency Discernment Council Ali Akbar Velayati was infected with the virus.
 Minoo Mohraz, a member of the committee to combat coronavirus, tested positive for the virus.

 At least 17 Iranian politicians and officials had died from the virus by 25 March.
-Sitting or former Iranian politicians and officials who died from the virus include elected Member of Parliament Fatemeh Rahbar, former MP Mohammad-Reza Rahchamani, Nasser Shabani, a senior commander of Islamic Revolutionary Guard Corps (IRGC), former Ambassador to Syria Hossein Sheikholeslam, and former MP Hamid Kahram.
+Sitting or former Iranian politicians and officials who died from the virus include elected Member of Parliament Fatemeh Rahbar, former MP Mohammad-Reza Rahchamani, Nasser Shabani, a senior commander of the Islamic Revolutionary Guard Corps (IRGC), former Ambassador to Syria Hossein Sheikholeslam, and former MP Hamid Kahram.
 Akbar Dehghan (head of Qom seminary interpretation staff), Ayatollah Mohsen Habibi (a member of the Supreme Council of Tehran's Seminaries), Ayatollah Reza Mohammadi Langroudi, Hashem Bathaie Golpayegani, and economist Fariborz Raisdana also died from the virus.